nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.is_lna_enabled

     See `pa_level` attribute about how to set this.
-Default is always enabled, but this feature is specific to certain nRF24L01-based circuits.
-Check with your module's manufacturer to see is it can toggle the Low Noise Amplifier feature.
+Default is always enabled, but this feature is specific to non-plus variants of nRF24L01 transceivers.
+Use `is_plus_variant` to see if it can toggle the Low Noise Amplifier feature.